cheredia19/us-cities-population/README.md

 *By [César Heredia](https://x.com/cahered), data journalist*

 New York City has recorded a population loss of more than 600 thousand people between 2020 and 2024, according to data from 300 selected cities in the United States.
-Apart from NYC, the population of the other 21 cities has declined by more than 10K.
+Apart from NYC, the population of the other 21 cities from 16 states has declined by more than 10K.
+Five of those cities are in California.

 <PlotlyBarChart
   data={{
-    url: '10k_pop_loss.csv'
+    url: '10k_loss.csv'
   }}
   title="US cities that lost +10K population in 2024 compared to 2020"
-  xAxis="city"
+  xAxis="city_state"
-  yAxis="population_loss"
+  yAxis="pop_loss"
 />

 <FlatUiTable